Our tools put your brand alongside the best insurance shopping experience and create a significant new revenue channel.

 - Insurance information: If your sports organization manages or obtain insurances (General Liability, Participant Accident, D&O, Crime and Abuse & Molestation) through Player’s Health Cover, we may assist you with enrollment in insurance coverage, and Player’s Health Cover may process information related to your insurance coverage, including eligibility and enrollment information.
-We may also help you process or resolve claims for injuries, or abuse incidents, and as a result, may have access to PHI (personally identifiable information relating to past, present, or future health care or payment).
-Player’s Health takes steps to protect PHI.
-Please see our disclosures Related to Insurance Services in Section 2 below.
+We may also help you process or resolve claims for injuries, or incidents involving abuse.

 - Background Check Information: If you use PH Clear to manage your background check process, we may work with a third party to facilitate staff background checks and collect this information for you.

 - Information from Third-Party Sites and Services: If you use Player’s Health to manage third party services that integrate with the Service, we may have access to your information on such third-party services.
 We may, for example, have information about your use of a third-party registration service provider.